 You must pay or make arrangements to pay for your tuition when you register (unless you register early).
 Options include arranging for a payment plan, deferring payment until a student loan or employer reimbursement comes through, or paying with cash, check, or credit card.
-See the Financial Aid page for more information about payment options.
+See the Bursar page for more information about payment options.

 - Q:Is the application process different if I already have a graduate degree?

 For most programs, you do not need to submit a standardized test score if you already hold a graduate degree.